chiabingxuan/Google-Data-Analytics-Certificate-Case-Study/README.md

-# Google-Data-Analytics-Certificate-Case-Study
----
-title: 'Cyclistic: Converting Casual Riders into Annual Members to Boost Profits'
+# Cyclistic: Converting Casual Riders into Annual Members to Boost Profits
-author: "Chia Bing Xuan"
-date: '2024-01-08'
-output:
-  html_document: default
----

-# Introduction
+## Introduction

 ### Details on Bike-Share Company